-Ropotamo Reserve is located near the town of Primorsko, Bulgаria and has the same name like the passing river.
+Ropotamo Reserve is located near the town of Primorsko, Bulgаria and has the same name as the passing river.
 It is part of the larger protected area Ropotamo Ramsar.
-In addition to the variety of animal and plant species, you can also see many other interesting and rare objects: rock formations, archaeological monuments, the Ropotamo river basin, the marsh with the European white water lilies, etc. In this part of our site I will introduce you the eco path reaching the mouth of the Ropotamo river.
+In addition to the variety of animal and plant species, you can also see many other unusual and rare landmarks: rock formations, archaeological monuments, the Ropotamo river basin, the marsh with the European white water lilies, etc. In this part of our site, I will introduce you the eco path reaching the mouth of the Ropotamo river.

-To reach the area of the Ropotamo Reserve, enter the town of Primorsko.
-After that you have to go to the North Beach of Primorsko.
-From there the road continues in north direction, passing round the deserted Perla residence.
+To go in the area of the Ropotamo Reserve, enter the city of Primorsko.
+After that, you have to go to the North Beach of Primorsko.
+From there the road continues in the north direction, passing round the deserted Perla residence.

-Shortly after the exit to the thracian cliffs – sanctuary of Beglik Tash you will reach a lowered barrier:
+Shortly after the exit to the Thracian cliffs – a sanctuary of Beglik Tash, you will reach a lowered barrier:

-The distance from the North beach of Primorsko to the barrier is about 4.2 km and it is preferable to take it by car, or bike considering that the road is asphalted.
+The distance from the North beach of Primorsko to the boundary is about 4.2 km.
+Therefore it is preferable to take it by car, or bike considering that the road is asphalted.
 The pedestrian route to the mouth of the river is about 2 km and height difference 85 m.
-Considering that from there to the mouth of Ropotamo, the road is wide and asphalted – no special clothing and shoes are required.
-It would be enough to take water and photo camera with you.
+Because of the fact, that the path is vast and asphalted – no touristic clothing is required.
+So it would be enough to take water and a photo camera with you.

 Protection of the Ropotamo Reserve

-From the lowered barrier is the entry into the reserve, and that requires the observance of certain rules: forbidden fire, camping, plant cutting, passage on unmarked paths, disturbing of wild animals, etc. More information about other bans and activity mode can be read (in Bulgarian language) on the placed signs in the reserve.
+From the lowered barrier is the entry into the Reserve, and that requires the observance of specific rules: forbidden lighting a fire, camping, plant cutting, passage on unmarked paths, disturbing of wild animals, etc. More information about other bans and activity mode can be read (in the Bulgarian language) on the placed signs in the Reserve.

 The beautiful nature of Primorsko – reserve Ropotamo

-The forest is very beautiful consisting of deciduous trees – mainly Italian oak (Quercus frainetto), virgil’s oak (Querceta virgiliana) and pubescent oak (Quercus pubescens).
+The forest is lovely consisting of deciduous trees – mainly Italian oak (Quercus frainetto), Virgil’s oak (Querceta virgiliana) and pubescent oak (Quercus pubescens).
 You can hear the song of many birds, and sometimes you can meet deers on the road, which is an extra chance to take interesting photos.
-On the way to the mouth you will pass by an exit leading to another interesting place – the wild bay “St. Paraskeva”.
-That is another way to reach it, different than the path starting from the thracian cliffs – sanctuary Beglik Tash.
+On the way to the mouth you will pass by an exit leading to another exciting place – the wild bay “St. Paraskeva”.
+This is another way to reach it, different than the path starting from the Thracian cliffs – sanctuary Beglik Tash.

 You will soon reach the estuary.
-The two banks of the river are covered with natural dense forests.
-There arealso sand dunes, and many rocks rising from the sea.
+The two banks of the river are covered with dense natural forests.
+There are also dunes and many rising rocks from the sea.
 These rocks gave the name of the cape – Skombolitos, coming from the Greek words” κομπολ” and” λιθος “, respectively “rosary “and “stone “, and in translation there is a “rosary of rocks”.
-Among them, the most striking is the rock sponge in front of the mouth, which is also the end point for boat trips along the river.
+Among them, the most unusual is the rock sponge in front of the mouth.
+It is also the endpoint for boat trips along the river.

 Fishing activity near the estuary

 In autumn or spring, many fishing boats come from the near towns: Primorsko, Sozopol, Bourgas and Pomorie.
-They stop at the mouths of the river but throw cast nets in the nearby Kendinar Bay.
-That bay in their words was very rich in fish, but it hazards because the bay is opened in the northern quarter and is dangerous to the craft.
-The name Kendinar originates from Greek word for danger – κινδυνος.
+They stop at the mouth of the river but throw nets in the nearby Kendinar Bay.
+That bay in their words was very rich in fish, but it is dangerous because it is opened in the northern quarter.
+The name Kendinar originates from the Greek word for danger – κινδυνος.

-It’s better to know that wild bays Kendinar, Vaterachi, Kalamitsi, Jack Fersine, Fluru and Cape Korakya are forbidden to be visited by land.
-There are no marked and allowed paths for reaching them.
-Can only be watched from the sea.
+It is better to know that wild bays Kendinar, Vaterachi, Kalamitsi, Jack Fersine, Fluru and Cape Korakya are forbidden to be visited by land because there are no marked and allowed paths for reaching them.
+Therefore it can only be watched from the sea.